-Without modifying our opinion, we draw attention to Note 1 in the financial report, which indicates that the company incurred a net loss of \$138,478 during the year ended 30 June 2013, further reducing the company's net assets to \$174,312.
-These conditions, along with other matters as set forth in Note 1, indicate the existence of a material uncertainty that may cast doubt over the company's ability to continue as a going concern and therefore, the company may be unable to realise its assets and discharge its liabilities in the normal course of business.
+Without modifying my opinion, I draw attention to Note 1 in the financial report, which indicates that the company incurred a loss after tax of \$10,534 during the year ended 30 June 2014, and as of that date, the company's liabilities exceeded its total assets by to \$184,846.
+These conditions, along with other matters as set forth in Note 1, indicate the existence of a material uncertainty that may cast significant doubt over the company's ability to continue as a going concern and therefore, the company may be unable to realise its assets and discharge its liabilities in the normal course of business.